-Of course, don’t make it an inquisition.
-Remain polite.
+Don’t make it an inquisition.
+Remain polite and ask the question with curiosity.
 Assume the person wants to assist.
-You’re not interrogating them with your questions, you’re guiding them.
+You’re not interrogating the person with your questions, you’re guiding them.
 By persistently asking the right questions you can help them help you.

 You: ‘How much precisely will this plan cost me, each year?’